Welcome to Fair Dinkum Seeds support page where you’ll find answers to the most frequently asked questions.

 - How long does shipping take?

-- I waited, I read the processing and shipping FAQ’s and I still didn’t get my order.
+- I read the Order “Processing” and “Completed ” emails and I didn’t get my order.
 What should I do?

 - I ordered many things from you.
 Why did I get some extra packs of seeds have a smiley sticker on them?